 This chunk is sent by an initiator to establish a session with a responder.
 The initiator MUST have obtained a valid cookie to use with the responder, typically by receiving a Responder Hello from it.
-This chunk MUST ONLY be in a packet with Session ID 0, encrypted with the default session key, and having packet mode 3 (Startup).
+This chunk is only allowed in a packet with Session ID 0, encrypted with the default session key, and having packet mode 3 (Startup).